benjimaclellan/squint/README.md

 ## Citing

-If you found this package, please consider citing our work;
+If you found this package useful, please consider citing our work;

 ```tex
 @article{maclellan2024endtoend,